aadorian/tt_truffle/README.md

-# Interacting with the Contract
+### Advance options:  Interacting with the Contract

 We can start an instance of ganache (local blockchain) to interact with our contract `npx truffle develop`